-You have probably heard in the media that a new online Health Insurance Marketplace launched on October 1, 2013 as part of the federal Affordable Care Act (ACA).
-Students may wish to consider new health insurance options available due to the ACA, a federal law passed in March 2010 which phases in over several years, and requires persons to have health insurance.
+The Health Insurance Marketplace launched on October 1, 2013 as part of the federal Affordable Care Act (ACA).
+Students may wish to consider health insurance options available due to the ACA, a federal law passed in March 2010 which phases in over several years, and requires persons to have health insurance.
 A penalty may be imposed for those without health insurance, and this penalty will increase to $695 per uninsured adult for 2016.
 The penalty is assessed when persons file their income taxes.